 Tanning bed vs tanning outside

 For people with fair skin, the choice between tanning outside vs. tanning in a tanning bed or booth is an important one.
 Keep in mind that both can cause skin damage if done improperly.
-But, it is worth comparing the two, especially for people with fair skin that burns more easily.
+But, it is worth comparing the two, especially for people with fair skin that burn more easily.

 Tanning beds are fairly controversial in today’s society.
 Some people see them as far worse than the sun, while others utilize them as a way to escape the sun’s damaging rays.
 Tanning beds—and booths—use UVA rays almost exclusively.
 These are the longest form of ultra-violet radiation to reach our skin and do not cause the burns associated with UVB rays.
 However, they can also be the most damaging to our skin.